julia-kraus/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 2. Color and Gradient Thresholding

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `preprocessing.py`).
+First of all, I considered different color spaces and found that the lines were most clearly visible in the saturation channel of the HLS color space.
+For a comparison of different channels and color spaces, see `solution.ipynb`.
+The saturation channel of our example pic can be seen here:

+![alt text][image7]

+Next, I applied a color threshold on this channel based on which I converted our test images to binary.
+Here's an example of my output for this step:

+![alt text][image8]

+In the next step, I applied a Sobel transformation in x-directions on the image.
+The Sobel transformation highlights pixels with steep gradients on the image and thus can help us detect the lane line pixels.
+Then I selected a threshold on the Sobel transform and got the following binary image:

+![alt text][image9]

+Applying both gradient and color threshold resulted in the following test image:

-![alt text][image3]
+![alt text][image10]

+We can see that the lane lines are clearly visible.

 #### 3. Perspective Transform.